Rubiix spending data shows Venmo is now as popular as the ATM

 It started out as a way to pay friends back for small loans or split restaurant bills.
 But Venmo has come of age, according to a study of over 10 million payments.

 A social spending technology that distributes advertising revenue back to data-providing consumers, Rubiix has unveiled new data collected from its thriving millennial community.
-This data paints a detailed picture of the demographic‘s spending habits and highlights brands preferred by millennials — who constantly makes headlines for “killing” brands.
+This data paints a detailed picture of the demographic‘s spending habits and highlights brands preferred by millennials — who frequently make headlines for “killing” brands.

 The most surprising result of this study?
 It’s not the volume of Venmo payments, but the size of the transaction that matters.

 “It’s not surprising that Venmo is now outpacing ATMs in terms of volume of transactions, because cash is certainly less convenient,” Rubiix CEO and cofounder Oren Berdichevsky told me.
 “But the fact that the average Venmo payment was almost exactly on par with the average ATM withdrawal was fascinating.
-This shows that Venmo has gone from a fun ‘pay me back’ app to a serious tool for transacting, and shows a definitive trend toward a cashless economy.”
+This shows that Venmo has gone from a fun ‘pay me back’ app to a serious tool for transacting and shows a definitive trend toward a cashless economy.”

 The study also shows striking trends among consumers using technology to make their daily lives more comfortable.